 Critic Sarris calls Ann dumb and leaves it at that, whereas the movie presents her as a real person in a vulnerable position.
 She’s bright-faced, sincere and gullible, as sheltered good people can be.
 There’s real chemistry and tension between Ann and Duke, plus tension between Duke and the clueless, sexually confused Boots.
-But we also see Duke in conflict with his own self-contradictions.
+But we also see Duke in conflict with himself.
 As he carries out his criminal pact, delivering up Ann for his friend, Duke seems to self-destruct.
 His outrage aimed at common decency is supposed to prove something, to validate his class hatred.
 Duke can’t handle his own attraction to this woman that doesn’t deserve the fate he’s ordained for her.
-His only choice is to find a new reason to hate her, and vent his rage all at once.
+His only choice is to find a new reason to hate her and vent his rage all at once.
 Stevens’ psychodrama has real power.
 The finish at first seems a little abrupt, but one begins to appreciate what has happened almost immediately.

 How sophisticated is the show?
-It understands the sexual confusion in the way some men habitually degrade women to avoid asking questions about themselves.
+It understands how some men habitually degrade women to avoid asking questions about themselves.
 Writers mention a homosexual subtext between the two men, they way they interpret sharing a sex conquest as brotherly comradeship.
 But Duke baits his friend with the truth right up front, saying that Boots is really not looking for a girl, but a ‘sugar daddy’ — and Boots reacts as if a guilty secret has been revealed.
 How more explicit can the film be?
 I particularly like the detail when they’re sitting on the ground drinking their stolen orange sodas — a pair of shapely female legs walks past them, twice, and neither man as much as looks up to see what the rest of the woman looks like.
 They don’t want girl friends, they want to punish women for being out of reach, for being somebody else’s private property.